swseighman/PythonIntro/basics/strings/README.md

 ```
 'I told my friend, "Python is my favorite language!"'
-"The language `Python` is named after Monty Python, not the snake."
+"The language 'Python' is named after Monty Python, not the snake."
-"One of Python`s strengths is its diverse and supportive community."
+"One of Python's strengths is its diverse and supportive community."
 ```

 #### Changing Case in a String with Methods